 Let's take a look at the varieties of onions to grow in Canada.

 Onions are photothermic.
 That means they need enough hours of daylight to grow to their full potential.

-One of the most exciting tips I have learned for growing onions is that there are long-day, intermediate-day and short-day onions.
-Up here in the northern hemisphere (or in latitudes 37–47°), where the summer days are long and winter days short, I need to be growing long-day onion varieties!
-Long-day onions require 14 to 16 hours of daylight to mature.
-Near the equator intermediate-day onions grow best and in the southern hemisphere, short-day onions.
+One of the most exciting tips I have learned for growing onions is that there are long day, intermediate day and short day onions.
+Up here in Canada in the northern hemisphere (or in latitudes 37–47°), where the summer days are long and winter days short we should be planting long day or intermediate day (sometimes labeled day-neutral) onions.
+If you are northern Canada, go for the long day onions.
+Long day onions require 14 to 16 hours of daylight to mature.
+Near the equator intermediate day onions grow best and in the southern hemisphere, short day onions.

 List of Long-Day Onions